4.c) Cognitive science and intelligence test

-It is imperative to stress that having an innate intelligence or any other hereditary character does not mean following a linear ratio or a predetermination of a particular value.
+It is imperative to stress that having an innate intelligence or any other character does not mean following a hereditary linear ratio or a predetermination of a value.
 The combination of genes offers a wide array of possibilities.

 The chart relating to the concordance in identical twins and just twin brothers can help to see the difference.

-The comparison between these percentages of concordance not only allows us to correctly differentiate between hereditary character and predetermination of a particular character but also to deduce information about the number of chromosomes or chromosomes involved and the number of possible different expressions or characteristics.
+The comparison between these percentages of concordance not only allows to differentiate between hereditary character and its predetermination correctly but also to deduce information about the number of chromosomes involved and possible different expressions or characteristics.

-For example, it seems that the blood group depends on just one chromosome while schizophrenia depends on various, possibly six or seven, although it is difficult to know with just this information.
-Also, for schizophrenia, the heritability of parents to children is very low even though it has a genetic concordance of 69%
+For example, the blood group depends on just one chromosome while schizophrenia depends on various, possibly six or seven, although it is difficult to know with just this information.
+Similarly, for schizophrenia, the heritability of parents to children is very low even though it has a genetic concordance of 69%

 4.c.2.
 Multiple functions and facets of intelligence

-Another problem as we have seen is the definition of intelligence.
-Multiple functions and operatives modes configuring the cognitive processes affect the ability of measurement of intelligence test.
+Another problem is the definition of intelligence.
+Multiple functions and operatives modes configuring the cognitive processes affect the ability of measurement of an intelligence test.

-However, it is not as dangerous as it seems; the fact that intelligence is a group of elemental faculties that are somewhat independent does not mean that they cannot be hereditary brain functions.
-Furthermore, if it turns out that one group of them has this characteristic; they will probably all have it.
+However, the fact that intelligence is a group of elemental faculties does not mean they cannot be hereditary brain functions.
+Furthermore, if it turns out that one group of them has this characteristic, they all will probably have it.

-On the other hand, the lack of a generally accepted definition of intelligence is very inconvenient given that there are many ways to deal with this concept.
-Even so, a way of avoiding this byzantine discussion is to reverse the concept so that it meets our needs: we will study the heritability of intelligence by understanding it as a group of faculties of intellectual reasoning measured by a typical intelligence test.
+On the other hand, the lack of a generally accepted definition of intelligence is inconvenient.
+Even so, a way of avoiding this byzantine discussion is to reverse the concept: the study on the heritability of reasoning will understand it as a group of intellectual faculties measured by a typical intelligence test.

-Afterward, we may analyze if the results of the EDI Study are standard results.
+Afterward, it will appear the analyses of the results of the EDI Study compared with standard results.